How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 You’ll either have the strip lights oriented vertically, attached to the frame holding up the dropped ceiling, or they’ll be horizontal, directed upwards.

-If you’re attaching them to the frame that may have gaps, LED tape might not be strong enough to secure them.
+If you’re attaching them to a frame that may have gaps, LED tape might not be strong enough to secure them.

 You may need wide staples or a stronger adhesive for the points of contact.